kuzzleio/kuzzle/doc/2/api/controllers/debug/add-listener/index.md

 # addListener

-Allows you to listen specific events from the [Chrome Devtool Protocol](https://chromedevtools.github.io/devtools-protocol/v8) and Debug Modules.
+Allows you to listen specific events from the [Chrome Devtool Protocol](https://chromedevtools.github.io/devtools-protocol/v8).
 You'll receive a notification when an event is emitted.

 ---